-Sasha Zborovsky is a third-year PhD student studying mid-to-late 20th century Soviet Jewish history.
-Her work examines the diaspora of almost two million Jews from the former Soviet Union since 1970.
+Sasha Zborovsky is a fourth-year PhD student studying modern Russian and Soviet history and modern Jewish history.
+Her doctoral dissertation investigates the diaspora of almost two million Jews from the former Soviet Union in the post-Stalin era.
 She investigates Soviet Jews’ desire to depart and the cultural, social, and economic circumstances fueling that aspiration.
 She has presented her research both at the Association for Jewish Studies and the Association for Slavic, East European and Eurasian Studies.

-This year, Sasha is also a fellow at the university's Center for Teaching and Learning where she organizes and leads workshops and seminars on pedagogy.
+Sasha served as a fellow at the university's Center for Teaching and Learning where she organized and lead workshops and seminars on pedagogy.
+Sasha also previously served as the co-president of Clio, the history department’s graduate student association between 2021 and 2023.

 Advisors: Benjamin Nathans and Beth Wenger